-A few days ago I sent out a list of links to recent posts at Dads & Things.
+A few days ago I sent out a list of links to recent posts at Dads & Things, and then I received a letter of thanks.

 On 15/09/2010 11:15 AM, Samuel M. Polhamus wrote back and stated: